duonghuuphuc/mmhs2023/README.md

 # Fusion Network for Multimodal Hate Speech Detection

-`This paper has been submitted to the 2024 9th International Conference on Intelligent Information Technology (ICIIT 2024) and is under review.`
+`The paper has been accepted for presentation at the 9th International Conference on Intelligent Information Technology (ICIIT 2024) in 2024.`

 ## Abstract